couchbase-partners/azure-resource-manager-couchbase/bestPractices.md

 Q: With managed storage do we need to provision multiple data disks for optimal IO?

+Q: If everything is in memory do we really need to use premium or can we use standard instead?

 ## Network

 We recommend attaching a public IP to each node.
 The public IP can be used to connect application drivers and replicate across geographies with XDCR.